 Town of Jean Lafitte

 Jean Lafitte, founded by the infamous pirate, Jean Lafitte, is a coastal community rich in history and tradition.
-Jean Lafitte, Louisiana is a small town in the heart of the Barataria Basin, one of the most prolific estuaries in America and about 30 minutes from the city of New Orleans.
+A small town in the heart of the Barataria Basin, one of the most prolific estuaries in America, it is about 30 minutes from the city of New Orleans.
 Named after the notorious pirate, Jean Lafitte, this historic fishing village hugs scenic Bayou Barataria and Highway 45, which leads deep into the Louisiana wetlands.
 Check out our Day Trip to Jean Lafitte Itinerary here!

 The Town of Jean Lafitte and its surrounding communities of Barataria and Crown Point are known for their scenic bayou hideaways, swamps and great fishing.
 Fish from a serene pier or take a charter excursion.
 Lafitte also boasts Cajun food and music along with a beautiful Wetland Trace Boardwalk and the Lafitte Barataria Museum, housing artifacts, historic images, a feature film on the town’s history and a fisheries/boating exhibit.
 The Tourist Information Center features a delightful marionette display series on the life of the infamous pirate, Jean Lafitte.
 Visit Jean Lafitte Harbor and charter a fishing boat or rent a cabin and see the bayous at your own pace.